here for details on upcoming special events and public programs for families, kids and adults!

 Each Sanctuary Adventure Programs is sure to include: Safe adventures, hands-on exploration, small group sizes, crafts, nature games, hikes, live animal encounters and more!

-Join us for Holiday Sanctuary Adventures: Click here
+Join us for Winter or Spring Adventures: Click here

 Bird research and habitat restoration are also important parts of our mission.
 The Center is involved with a number of projects that protect birds and their essential habitats.
 Programs include songbird banding, held monthly at the Sanctuary; Project Feederwatch, available on weekends through the winter; and other seasonal citizen science projects.